evanhan6561/433-final-project-shodan/README.txt

 Files:
 whois-bjc.txt
     Metadata found about BJC through the whois command in terminal.
+Within Linux, the following commands were used.
+        host barnesjewish.org       # This returns the associated IP whois 159.251.7.180         # This returns the metadata associated with the IP

 bjc-all-ips.json
     Contains the banners of all IPs under the organization "BJC Health System" as json